Ogamon958/ConPGS/README.md

 ## Paraphrase Corpora
 https://drive.google.com/drive/folders/1V96SiVkgzlW9bn98K3S0q968vfoTOPy7?usp=sharing
-(Constructing paraphrase corpora from wiki40b with CPGS model)
+(Constructing paraphrase corpora from wiki40b with our model)

 ## How to use our Paraphrase Generation model